 8th Grade stands as the culmination of elementary school bringing all previous experiences to a new peak, enabling the students to enter high school with inner confidence and academic readiness.

 History meets the students’ longing for change by investigating the modern world beginning with the Age of Revolutions up to present times.
-All the literature read introduces the theme of coming of to age and the freedom that accompanies this passage.
+All the literature read introduces the theme of coming of age and the freedom that accompanies this passage.
 Geography, Ecology and Meteorology focus on the role played by the Earth’s structure and innate forces in every part of contemporary society.
 The disciplines of science further this inquiry through experiments and observations.
-Chemistry and Physics and demonstrate natural laws at work around them.
-Then, Physiology and Anatomy demonstrate the the incredible doings of the human body.
+Chemistry and Physics demonstrate natural laws at work around them.
+Then, Physiology and Anatomy demonstrate the incredible doings of the human body.
 Mathematics remains a present part of their studies emphasizing the practical applications of arithmetic, algebra, and geometry.